grafana/grafana/docs/sources/developers/plugins/migration-guide/v9.x-v10.x/_index.md

 ### Update using `@grafana/create-plugin`

-Please follow the steps below to start using react router v6 in your plugin.
+Follow the steps below to start using React router v6 in your plugin.

 #### 1. Update the build related configuration: